Galileo-Protocol-io/Galileo_Staking/README.md

-# Galileo-Staking
+# Galileo-Staking-Platform

 ## Overview

-The Galileo Staking Platform is a groundbreaking solution offering a dynamic reward system and unparalleled flexibility.
-It supports multiple ERC721 collections, allowing admin to configure and users to stake a wide variety of NFTs.
-With its innovative approach, Galileo redefines NFT staking by providing customizable and rewarding experiences for users.
+The Galileo Staking Platform is designed to integrate Nebula Odyssey NFTs and LEOX tokens in a system that rewards users for their participation.
+The platform offers users the ability to stake Nebula Odyssey NFTs alongside LEOX tokens to earn rewards, loyalty points, and governance rights within the ecosystem.

 ## Installation

-To get started with the Galileo-Protocol project, follow these installation steps:
+To get started with the Galileo-Staking-Platform project, follow these installation steps:

 1. Clone the repository: